God Rejoices Over You

 The Message of Zephaniah 3

 I love the beautiful Bible passage above from Zephaniah 3:17.
-Not only are the verses beautiful poetry but the message is so intimate with God's promise to rejoice over us and quiet us with gladness, love, and singing.
+Not only are the verses filled with poetic beauty but the message is so intimate with God's promise to rejoice over us and quiet us with gladness, love, and singing.

 My Zephaniah 3:17 Moments

 Back in 1999, I ended up in a psychiatric unit at a local hospital.
 As you might guess, my time there was full of uncertainty and endless cycles of mood fluctuations.
 A few months before a friend had said she would pray that God would give me a song.
 I politely said thank you and dismissed it, feeling sure I would never be blessed with any kind of songs.

 I sat on a gurney in the hospital ER corridor for seven hours waiting to be seen for dehydration because I had curled up to die, stopping food and water.
 Somehow, I knew I would end up on the psych ward.
 For those seven hours my mind raced like a cyclone of agony.
 Inside I cried out to God.
 "Lord, what's happening to me?
 How do I get through this, God?
 God.
 God.
 Speak to me.
 Help me."

 While my two friends who brought me were chatting away, I was being ravaged by despair and fear.
 But shortly into my pleading, I heard a voice in my head.
 A man was singing this hymn chorus:

 There is a place of quiet rest, near to the heart of God.